pandas-dev/pandas/doc/source/gotchas.rst

    df
    df.ix[['b', 'c', 'e']]

-This is, of course, completely equivalent *in this case* to using th ``reindex`` method:
+This is, of course, completely equivalent *in this case* to using the ``reindex`` method:

 .. ipython:: python